godmoves/pong_neural_network_live/README.md

 # Different way to play pong
-Use different mathods & NN architectures to play pong, WIP.
+Use different methods & NN architectures to play pong, WIP.